ILLIXR/ILLIXR/docs/external_switchboard_and_phonebook.md

 # Using Switchboard and Phonebook Externally

-Switchboard was desigend as a self-contained entity from ILLIXR that one can reuse in other projects.
-The relevant API is [here for Switchboard][switchboard_api] and [here for Phonebook][phonebook_api]
+Switchboard was designed as a self-contained entity from ILLIXR that one can reuse in other projects.
+The relevant API is [here for Switchboard][switchboard_api] and [here for Phonebook][phonebook_api].

 One simply needs to copy these files, maintaining directory structure.